dbacsik/dbtools/README.md

-# dbtools: david bacsik's tools
+# dbtools: Personal Tools
-Repository for storing common tools, like environments, palettes, etc...
+Repository for storing common tools, like themes, palettes, and agent configurations.

-## Introduction
-This repository stores common tools that I use in data science and computational biology.
-Examples are conda environments and color palettes.

 ## Contents

-### dockerfiles
-Currently empty.

-### env
+### agent_guidelines
-Currently empty.
+- Guidelines for working with AI coding assistants.

 ### software_themes
 - atom_one_dark: Modifications for the Atom One Dark theme for various editors.